 In contrast to natural weighting mode, uniform weighting gives weights inversely proportional to the local density in the $uv$ plane.
 The density depends on the number of visibility data points within a defined radius.
-This ensures contributions from different spatial scales are more consistently weighted to minimize the sidelobe levels.
+This ensures contributions from different spatial scales are more consistently weighted to minimise the side-lobe levels.
 Nevertheless, the weighting process may amplify small-scale structures and result in reduced sensitivity.
-To minimize the impact of the synthesized beam on individual radio sources, we also apply beam deconvolution to the uniformly-weighted images.
+To minimise the impact of the PSF on individual radio sources, we also apply beam deconvolution to the uniformly-weighted images.
 These images are therefore suitable for point source calibration because of the cleaned beam response and the effectively suppressed diffuse structures.
 We refer to the deconvolved, naturally-weighted images as ``natural images'' and the deconvolved, uniformly-weighted images as ``uniform images'' in the following context unless otherwise indicated.

 To balance image resolution and computational efficiency, we configure the image dimensions to 1024 $\times$ 1024 pixels with a resolution of 32 arcsec for natural images.
 The image size and resolution are set to 2048 pixels and 16 arcsec for uniform images.
 This higher spatial resolution facilitate the identification of small-scale structures (i.e. the point sources) in the images.
 Table~\ref{tab:imaging} provides a detailed overview of the imaging parameters we use in WSCLEAN.
 We also employ an identical set of deconvolution parameters for both imaging weighting modes: $\mathrm{niter} = 1000000$, $\mathrm{mgain} = 0.8$, $\mathrm{auto\ mask} = 4$ and $\mathrm{auto\ threshold} = 1$.